Reschivon/movForth/README.md

         + Symbolic
             headers for static analysis
     + sources
-        + .cpp files
         not all headers have sources
         some headers defined inline
         + Interpretation
             sources for the interpreter
         + Symbolic